Differences between phishing and ransomware

 Main differences between phishing and ransomware cybersecurity threats

-Phishing and ransomware are two of the cybersecurity threats that cause serious consequences for all types of companies and organizations.
-Both threats have the potential to cause significant economic and operational damage.
-Knowing how to distinguish and prevent them is key to anticipate the possible losses they may cause.
+Phishing and ransomware are two cybersecurity threats that cause serious consequences for all types of companies and organizations.
+Both can lead to significant financial and operational damage.
+Knowing how to identify and prevent them is key to anticipating the potential losses they can cause.

 Reaching out by email to potential victims is one of the characteristics that make the two types of threats similar.
-The main attack strategy of phishing and ransomware is that one or more people in an organization receive one or more emails that pose scenarios aimed at luring the recipients into the trap.
-As a general rule, these fraudulent emails are very similar to legitimate emails from banks, telephone services, parcel services, tax management and a long list of possible spoofed senders.
+The main attack strategy of phishing and ransomware is that one or more people in an organization receive one or more emails that pose scenarios designed to trap the recipients.
+As a general rule, these fraudulent emails are very similar to legitimate emails from banks, telephone services, parcel services, tax management and a long list of possible fake senders.

-The cybercriminals who send these e-mails know that some of these users will open the e-mails and take the necessary action to trigger the fraud.
-They take advantage of the fact that the users who receive these messages may not have the necessary knowledge to distinguish this type of malicious emails and may not be able to prevent their respective organizations from these serious threats.
+Cybercriminals who send these emails know that some users will open them and unwittingly take action needed to trigger the fraud.
+They exploit the fact that recipients may not have the necessary knowledge to distinguish these malicious emails and may not be able to warn their organizations about these serious threats.
 In many cases, cybercriminals achieve their goal and a percentage of users end up opening phishing or ransomware emails, triggering serious or even catastrophic situations for the affected organizations.

-The fact that both digital security threats arrive mainly by email and can cause disastrous consequences means that they can be confused.
-In the following, we will address clues that can be useful in distinguishing the two types of threats and, most importantly, help us to detect them.
+The fact that both digital security threats arrive mainly by email and can cause disastrous consequences makes them easy to confuse.
+Next, we will address clues that can be useful in identifying the two types of threats and, most importantly, help us to detect them.

 Unlike phishing, an email message that triggers a ransomware attack usually requests the download of an attached file, for example, a PDF document with a supposedly important notification.

-When the victim downloads the file, a process is triggered that locks documents and files on the affected device.
-Most ransomware threats have the ability to spread through shared file systems, eventually locking down many of the affected organization’s devices.
+When the victim downloads the file, it triggers a process that locks documents and files on the affected device.
+Most ransomware threats can spread through shared file systems, eventually locking many devices in the impacted organization.

-When trying to open any of the documents that have been locked by the ransomware attack, a warning usually appears on the screen requesting the payment of an economic amount in exchange for a key that would supposedly allow the affected documents and files to be unlocked.
-The notice usually asks for payment to be made in cryptocurrencies, making it almost impossible to trace the money.
+Trying to open any of the documents locked by the ransomware attack usually brings up a message on the screen demanding a payment in exchange for a key that supposedly unlocks the documents and files.
+The message often asks for the payment in cryptocurrency, making it almost impossible to trace the money.

-Ransomware attacks are becoming increasingly sophisticated and convincing.
-In this way they achieve their economic objectives knowing that many users will fall into their traps and some organizations will pay the ransom with the prospect of having their business shut down for days or weeks.
+Ransomware attacks are becoming more sophisticated and convincing.
+This way they achieve their financial objectives knowing that many users will fall into their traps and some organizations will pay the ransom to avoid business downtime that could last days or weeks.

-Although the respective definitions of phishing and ransomware are clearly different on paper, it is relatively possible to misunderstand or confuse them.
-Both phishing and ransomware have numerous variants that in practice take the form of victims receiving a malicious email message that ultimately prompts them to take an action that triggers a digital security breach.
+Even though phishing and ransomware are clearly different on paper, it’s relatively easy to forget or mix them up.
+Both phishing and ransomware have many variants that often result in victims receiving a malicious email which ultimately asks them to take an action that leads to a digital security breach.

-To add to the confusion, any internet search engine will show hundreds of articles on phishing and ransomware that will not always help us understand each threat and how to detect them.
-Sometimes because they are excessively technical or in other cases because they are confusing.
+To add to the confusion, any internet search will show hundreds of articles about phishing and ransomware that might not always help us understand each threat and how to detect them.
+Sometimes they are too technical or in other cases, quite confusing.

-Regardless of the definitions, the important thing is to pay close attention to any email that contains suspicious elements such as requests for credentials, web links or attachments.
-Most malicious emails, both phishing and ransomware, pose supposedly urgent situations, “push” us to act immediately and warn us of possible consequences if we do not follow their instructions.
+Regardless of the definitions, it’s important to be very cautious with any email that has suspicious elements like requests for credentials, web links or attachments.
+Most malicious emails, whether phishing or ransomware, present supposedly urgent situations, push us to act immediately, and warn us of possible consequences if we do not follow their instructions.

 Awareness: the best prevention

-Awareness campaigns can also include many other elements such as posters, regular internal communications or ultimately become part of the culture of the organization.
-Digital security awareness is not a one-time action, it is actually a process that must be present with some frequency so that the users of the organizations do not let their guard down.
+Awareness campaigns can also include many other elements like posters, regular internal communications, or essentially become part of the organization’s culture.
+Digital security awareness is not a one-time action; it’s actually a process that should occur regularly so that users in organizations don’t let their guard down.